 #5: Lose Excess Weight

-High body fat percentage and insulin resistance typically accompany one another.
-Many doctors believe that being overweight is one of the main causes for insulin resistance.
+High body fat and insulin resistance typically go hand in hand.
+Many doctors believe that being overweight is one of the main causes of insulin resistance.

-Researchers have found people with obesity who lost just five percent of body weight immediately improved insulin sensitivity and metabolic function[*].
+Another body of research has found that obsese people who lost just five percent of their body weight immediately improved insulin sensitivity and metabolic function[*].

 #6: Consume More Fiber

 There are two kinds of fiber — insoluble and soluble.

 Soluble fibers slow down the movement of food through the small intestines, helping reduce the amount of sugar that enters your blood.
 Soluble fiber is known for reducing appetite and lowering cholesterol[*].